USS McNair: World War II

 The next day, she got underway for Hollandia where she took up escort work, ensuring the safe arrival of reinforcements at Leyte.
 Then she sailed back to the Solomons for rehearsals for the assault on Luzon.
 Clearing Guadalcanal on 25 December, she screened transports to Manus, continuing on to Lingayen Gulf with them on 2 January 1945.
 She entered the gulf on 11 January.
 There, until the 14th, she provided close fire support and met the attacks of kamikazes with skill.
 She then joined the fast carriers for strikes in support of the Iwo Jima offensive.
 By 16 February, she was 72 miles (133 km) off Honshū, screening the carriers as their planes struck at the Tokyo-Yokohama area, thus keeping Japanese planes at home while landings were made on Iwo.
 The force next moved south to provide air cover over the embattled island.
 On the 21st, McNair helped Saratoga fight off kamikaze and torpedo planes, splashing two of the latter, and then escorted her to Eniwetok for repairs.

 On 18 March, the destroyer was back with the carriers for raids on the Nansei Shoto in preparation for the upcoming Okinawa campaign.
 On 1 April, they provided close support as troops landed on that enemy bastion.
 McNair remained off Okinawa to aid in fighting off the daily air attacks until 27 April, when she returned to Ulithi for repairs.
 Returning to Okinawa on 25 May, she conducted further shore bombardment and antiaircraft patrol missions before returning on 13 June to Leyte, the staging area of the fast carriers’ last deployment against Japan.

 The force steamed north on 1 July, and for the next month and a half ranged the coasts of the enemy's home islands, raining destruction on industrial and military targets on Honshū, Hokkaidō, and the Kuriles.
 On 12 August, after her guns had pounded Paramushiro in the Kuriles, McNair headed for the Aleutians.

-At Adak, Alaska on the 14th, she received news of the Japanese surrender and with that news, new orders to return to Japan for occupation duty in the Aomori-Ominato area.
+At Adak, Alaska on 14 August, she received news of the Japanese surrender and with that news, new orders to return to Japan for occupation duty in the Aomori-Ominato area.
 Two months later, on 12 October, she departed for the United States, arriving at San Francisco, Calif. on 4 November.
 At San Diego on 28 May 1946, she decommissioned and joined the Pacific Reserve Fleet.